bogeeee/restfuncs/readme.md

 - Security review this and of typescript-rtti
 - Enhance [testcases for typescript-rtti](runtime-typechecking.test.ts) to cover the complete typescript language spec / check for all kinds of escapes.
 - Review or rewrite the busboy library.
 Currently, it is very "leet" code that's hard to inspect.
 What we need is at least some guarantee that it's side effect free.
-- Write a 3rd party `Service` base class for authentication (session based, oauth, SSO).
+- Write a 3rd party `ServerSession` base class for authentication (session based, oauth, SSO).